nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
 > The file path provided must be valid.
+> If there exists a file there, it will be overwritten!
+> You can use either relative or absolute file path.
+(See examples)
 ```

 Examples:

-* `save C:/Desktop/myTask`
+* `save C:/Desktop/myTask` <br>
+* `save Data/Backup` <br>

 ### 3.12.
 Changing the Default Storage Folder : `setting`
 Want to set your default storage folder to another folder?
+Want to set your default storage folder to be at Google Drive / Dropbox, so you can cloud your data?
 You can do that by typing in the setting command to set the TypeTask folder into a folder of your choice . <br>

 Format:<br>
 `setting <FILE_PATH>`<br>